Smoked turkey breast is the best turkey you will ever eat!! With a super flavorful spice rub, it's moist, and perfectly cooked.

 But sometimes families are much smaller and in no significant need of a 30lb+ bird!
 Sometimes you just want to eat turkey for the sake of eating turkey, or you stock up after the holidays when the stores give great sales.
 This is when you can be adventurous with your cooking styles and try new ways to enjoy your turkey.

-Ingredients for Smoked Bone in Turkey Breast
+Best Smoked Turkey Breast Ingredients

 - Bone-in Turkey Breast